mwbowers/mwbowers.github.io/concepts/enhancements/new-application-features.md

 If there is the need of a completely new area of your business and your developers are mostly C# developers unfamiliar with [Legacy Developer model](/concepts/background/ibmi-developer-model), perhaps the best option is to write the new features using other Application frameworks such as [ASP.NET Core MVC](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview?view=aspnetcore-5.0).

-> ASNA Monarch Core Framework extends ASP.NET Core and can be combined seamlessly with any other ASP.NET Core Framework.
+> ASNA Monarch Base extends ASP.NET Core and can be combined seamlessly with any other ASP.NET Base.

 <br>